harendranathvegi9/analyzing-tagged-data/README.md

 * These visualizations are generated:

     1. Visualizing objects versus tags
-    2. Visualizing tags versus versus
+    2. Visualizing tags versus objects
     3. Hierarchical object clustering (a dendogram)
     4. Hierarchical tag clustering (a dendogram)
-    5. Heatmap of objectwise hierarchial clustering
+    5. Heatmap of objectwise hierarchical clustering
-    6. Heatmap of tagwise hierarchial clustering
+    6. Heatmap of tagwise hierarchical clustering
     7. Clusters among objects (using kmeans)
     8. Clusters among tags (using kmeans)
     9. Number of tags shared by objects